matrix-org/matrix-spec-proposals/specification/client_server_api.rst

     "session": "xxxxxx"
   }

-If the home server decides the attempt was unsuccessful, it returns an error message in the standard format::
+If the homeserver decides the attempt was unsuccessful, it returns an error message in the standard format::

   {